by256/rdfpy/README.md

 g_r, radii = rdf3d(particles, dr=0.1)
 ```

+You can find a more detailed example in the [Documentation](https://rdfpy.readthedocs.io/).

 **Note:** In order for rdfpy to work correctly, your particles should spatially be in a cuboidal box, where the entire box is filled with particles.

 <!--